chaowang0524/ABC_search/README.md

 **Use instructions:**
 1. Git clone `git clone https://github.com/chaowang0524/ABC_search.git`.
-2. In the venv run `pip3 install .` to install all the necessary dependencies automatically.
+2. In the venv run `pip install -r requirements.txt` to install all the necessary dependencies automatically.
 3. Run the command `./run_site` from the root of the repository to automatically get the website running.
 4. Open `http://127.0.0.1:8000` in your browser.